OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/low_level_app.md

 }
 ```

-Notice that by doing this, our contract will interact directly with the on-chain ZeppelinOS standard library, so there is no need to deploy nor maintain the `MintableERC721Token` contract ourselves.
+Notice that by doing this, our contract will interact directly with the on-chain ZeppelinOS EVM package, so there is no need to deploy nor maintain the `MintableERC721Token` contract ourselves.

 ### Upgrade to the new version

-To upgrade our app, we need to create a new version and reference the ZeppelinOS standard library release
+To upgrade our app, we need to create a new version and reference the ZeppelinOS EVM package release

 ```js
 const stdlibAddress = "0x3bd95b5a003481b801010bcde4f7e0a32a925deb" // mainnet release